 For our regular shoots, registration opens at 7:30 am, closes at 8:45 am.
 At 9 am, the SDA President will give a short safety speech and describe scoring for the shoot.
 Following this, everyone walks to their starting target.
 When the Balboa Park Bell Tower chimes 9:15 am, everyone begins to shoot.

 In some groups, one person will keep score, the others pull arrows.
 In other groups, everyone scores themselves and pulls their own arrows.
 It just depends on the group.
 At every event, the San Diego Archers welcomes both beginners and competitive archers.
 Compound & traditional archers, beginners & competitive archers all get along very well and have great respect for one another.

 Our 3D shoots have become very popular in the last couple of years, where we’ve seen over 140 archers register.
 In the Fall, during hunting season, the turnouts may be lower.
 The turnouts for our paper shoots on the 3rd weekend of each month are typically 40-60 archers.
 3D shoots last anywhere from 2 to 5 hours, depending on the turnout and whether there are any REALLY slow groups.
 Paper shoots will be longer, because they may have up to four arrows per target over 28 targets versus one arrow per target at 3D Rounds.

-After the shoot, add up your score and turn in your scorecard at the registration table or to whomever is entering the scores into the computer.
-You are not required to turn in your scorecard, if you don’t want to.
+After the shoot, add up your score and turn in your scorecard at the registration table or to whoever is entering the scores into the computer.
+You are not required to turn in your scorecard if you don’t want to.
 Once all the scores have been entered into the computer, we rank them, then hand out award pins for the top three places in each bow class shortly after the last scorecard is turned in.

-We hope you find this information helpful and will come join us at one of our shoots in the near future!
+We hope you find this information helpful and will come to join us at one of our shoots in the near future!